brianhill/from-galileo-to-newton/daily_schedule_term_3.md

 * Monday, Nov.
 28 &mdash; Cover Propositions 3 and 4 on the orbit of the Moon (including the scholium to Proposition 4) &mdash; Brian to prepare a homework assignment that will be due Tuesday which includes retrograde motion
 * Tuesday, Nov.
 29 &mdash; Continue the Propositions

-*Mishel to choose Kuhn selection to augment this "philosophy Thursday:"
+*Mishel to choose Kuhn selection to augment this "philosophy Thursday."*

 * Thursday, Dec.
 1 &mdash; The prefatory General Scholium &mdash; Read [Barnard Chapter 2](./resources/ClaudeBernardChapter2.pdf) (provided by Luke)